Things To Do In Wroclaw, Poland [Guide By Locals]

 Bridge in 2017, bending under the weight of padlocks

-University of Wrocław Botanical Garden (pl.
+Botanical Garden of the University of Wrocław (pl.
 Ogród Botaniczny Uniwersytetu Wrocławskiego) was established for medical students in 1811.
-It’s the second-oldest botanical garden in Poland because of its area of 7.5ha, and inside you’ll find about 11500 plants from different parts of the world.
+It’s the second-oldest botanical garden in Poland where nowadays you’ll find about 11500 plants from different parts of the world.

-Best things to do in Wroclaw near Bulwar Dunikowskiego
+Things to do in Wroclaw near Dunikowski Boulevard

 Xawery Dunikowski Boulevard

 Xawery Dunikowski Boulevard (pl.
-Bulwar Xawerego Dunikowskiego) is located opposite the Ostrów Tumski.
+Bulwar Xawerego Dunikowskiego) is located opposite Cathedral Island.
 It stretches from Market Hall up to Peace Bridge (pl.
 Most Pokoju), but you can continue a nice stroll up to the Grunwald Bridge.
-Bulwar Dunikowskiego is an amazing place for walking, exercising, meeting with friends, or just relaxing by the river with fantastic views.
+Bulwar Dunikowskiego is an amazing place for walking, exercising, meeting with friends, or just relaxing by the river with great views.
 For us, relaxing on the boulevard is one of the best things to do in Wrocław – we love it!

 Xawery Dunikowski Boulevard in Wroclaw